 Although white grapes are the base ingredient for orange wine, the production includes steps typical for making red wine.
 The most important one is the fermentation and maceration process.
 And it also explains why orange wine is orange.

 During the maceration, the wine gets its color.
-And no matter what type of wine it is, the grape solids play a crucial role.
+And no matter what type of wine it is, grape solids play a crucial role.
 Solids include grape skins, stems, and seeds.
 They contain chemical compounds that cause the wine to turn red.

-When making red wine, vintners allow these solids to stay inside the wine to color it.
+When making red wine, vintners allow these solids to stay inside it to color it.
 It’s different for white wine: Before starting the fermentation, winemakers separate the grape solids from the wine.
 Thus, white wine typically has a pale yellowish color.

 Unlike white wine producers, vintners who make orange wines don’t separate the grape solids from their wines.
 So the solids’ chemical compounds can do their job and color the wine.
 Typically, this maceration process takes several weeks or even months.

-Depending on the precise duration, the wine ends up somewhere between light orange and dark amber.
+Depending on the precise duration, the wine ends somewhere between light orange and dark amber.
 Because of this process, wine experts put orange wine in the category of “skin-contact wine”.

-Some wines mature in oak barrels after fermentation for a couple of months to a few years.
+Some wines mature in oak barrels after fermentation for several months to a few years.

 The Qvevri Method